Free Budapest Walking Tour by JetSettingFools.com

 Budapest, Hungary The Great Synagogue JetSettingFools.com

-Also called the Great Synagogue, the Dohany Street Synagogue is the largest synagogue in Europe and one of the largest in the world.
-Built in the 1850s, the synagogue has a capacity for nearly 3,000 seats.
+Built in the 1850s, it has a capacity for nearly 3,000 seats.
 The Dohany Street Synagogue was damaged during WWII, but was restored in the 1990s.

 Raoul Wallenberg Holocaust Memorial Park

-Raoul Wallenberg Holocaust Memorial Park, Budapest, Hungary
+Raoul Wallenberg Holocaust Memorial Park, Budapest Walking Tour, Hungary

-Get a glimpse of the moving Holocaust Memorial Park from Wesselenyi Street.
-The park is dedicated to Raoul Wallenberg – a Swedish diplomat credited for saving thousands of Jews during the Holocaust by issuing them protective passports.
+MAP.
+This park is dedicated to Raoul Wallenberg – a Swedish diplomat credited for saving thousands of Jews during the Holocaust by issuing them protective passports.

 The next stop on our free Jewish Walking Tour Budapest is the Kazinczy Street Synagogue.
-Standing outside the memorial park, walk northeast on Wesselenyi to Kazinczy Street and turn left (northwest) and walk to the Synagogue.
+From the north end of Klauzal Square, head southwest on Dob Street.
+At Kazinczy Street turn right (southeast).

 Kazinczy Street Synagogue

-Kazinczy Street Synagogue, Budapest, Hungary
+Kazinczy Street Synagogue, Budapest Walking Tour, Hungary

-Tucked tightly into Kazinczy Street, the enormous Kazinczy Street Synagogue was built in the early 1900s for the strict Orthodox Jews.
 Although the synagogue was damaged in WWII, the building has been renovated and features a vibrant interior.
-There is a fee to enter the synagogue.
+There is a fee to enter.

 Carl Lutz Memorial

-Budapest Hungary Street Art, Carl Lutz Memorial
+Budapest Hungary Street Art, Carl Lutz Memorial, Walking Tour Budapest

 Rumbach Street Synagogue

-Rumbach Street Synagogue, Budapest, Hungary
+Rumbach Street Synagogue, Budapest Walking Tour, Hungary

 The city’s famous museums, theaters, concert halls, spas, squares and parks emanate it’s dedication to the arts and historic figures.

-On this sightseeing tour of Budapest culture, we feature some of the city’s most prestigious places.
+On this sightseeing tour of Budapest culture, we feature some of the most prestigious places.
 Begin your self-guided Budapest Tour on Deak Ferenc Utca Fashion Street.
-Use this Map for the walking route.

 Budapest Fashion Street: Deak Ferenc Utca

+MAP.
 Built as a prominent street in the late 1700s as a means of connecting the city to the riverside, Deak Ferenc boasts grandiose architecture.

 Pro Tip: Fashion Street is especially beautiful at Christmas Time!
 Illuminated with holiday lights, each retailer creates artful window displays, as well.